Last updated March 31, 2025

 Spot1 Shinjuku Gyoen National Garden About 2 hours

 This garden was built on the former site of the Tokyo residence of the Naito family, rulers of the Takato Domain.
 It was built as a garden for the Imperial family, but became a national garden after the World War II.
 It is the most famous example of a modern Western-style garden from the Meiji era.
-There are about 10,000 trees in the garden, and about 70 varieties and 900 cherry trees are a major attraction in spring.Photo provided : Shinjuku Gyoen National Garden, Management Office
+There are about 10,000 trees in the garden, and about 70 varieties and about 900 cherry trees are a major attraction in spring.©Shinjuku Gyoen Management Office

 Accessibility Information

-Wheelchair rentals and mapsshowing accessible routes areavailable.
-Accessible restrooms are located throughout the grounds.
+Wheelchair rentals and maps showing accessible routes are available.
+Accessible restrooms are located throughout the gardens.

 Wheelchair-accessible restroom next to Shinjuku Gate Restroom Information